mmtwigge-star/sales-performance-analysis/notes/README.md

 - Initial observation: Technology category is creating the most profit.
 Tables is the only sub-category with negative profit.
 The sales quantity and profit ranges depending on the subcategory.
 Offic supply, Art sub-category was the lowest sales but had higher proft than 6 other sub categories.
 - Shows sub-categories need to be looked into.
 Are they worth keeping? whilst why are technologies doing well?
 - While Technology generates the highest sales, some sub-categories such as Tables show negative profitability, indicating pricing or cost issues

+-

+## step 6.1: Run SQL queries
+-- Query 3: Sales & Profit by country and region  **CANNOT ANSWER ACCURATELY AS REGIONS ARE SEPERATED STRANGELY** -SELECT
+    Region,
+    SUM(Sales) AS total_sales,
+    SUM(Profit) AS total_profit
+-FROM superstore
+-GROUP BY Region
+-ORDER BY total_profit DESC;

+## step 6.2: Question to ask
+- Which region make the most profit?       quick answer:
+- Are any regions negative profit?         quick answer:
+- Is high sales linked to higher profit?   quick answer:

+## step 6.3: Insight
+- Initial observation:
+- Shows
+-

+## step 7.1: Run SQL queries
+-- Query 4: Sales & Profit by Customer Segment
+-SELECT
+    Segment,
+    SUM(Sales) AS total_sales,
+    SUM(Profit) AS total_profit
+-FROM superstore
+-GROUP BY Segment
+-ORDER BY total_profit DESC;

+## step 7.2: Insight
+- The Consumer segment contributes the highest overall profit, making it the most valuable customer group.